Josh Hawley: Israel

-Antisemitism allegations
+During the Gaza war, Hawley expressed support for Israel and defended its attack on Gaza as self-defense.
+With regard to the pro-Palestinian protests on American campuses, he condemned what he called "the hateful, antisemitic rhetoric".

+Against "cosmopolitan priorities"

 On July 16, 2019, at the National Conservatism Conference, organized by Israeli professor Yoram Hazony, Hawley said:

 In his address, Hawley also denounced the "cosmopolitan agenda", the "cosmopolitan class", the "cosmopolitan consensus", the "cosmopolitan economy", and the "cosmopolitan elite".
 His statement was called antisemitic by several political commentators and Jewish leaders, as well as by the Anti-Defamation League, which called for Hawley to apologize.
 The Jewish Telegraphic Agency specifically compared his reference to "cosmopolitan elites" to the term "rootless cosmopolitan", an antisemitic smear popularized by Joseph Stalin and also used by Nazis.
 Andrew Silow-Carroll wrote for J. The Jewish News of Northern California that Hawley was using his connections with Jewish people as a way to dodge allegations of antisemitism.
 In response to the allegations, Hawley tweeted, "The liberal language police have lost their minds."
 Hazony and the Republican Jewish Coalition defended Hawley's remarks.

 On October 21, 2019, Hawley attacked Jewish Washington Post reporter Greg Sargent as a "smug, rich liberal elitist"; Sargent responded in a column that he was in fact raised in poverty.
 Mehdi Hasan argued Hawley's attack was antisemitic, though Sargent did not make that claim.

-Allegations of support for theocracy

-Hawley's views on morality and Christianity's role in government have been criticized as theocratic.
-Hawley has said that "Scripture teaches that political government is mandated by God for his service and is one means by which the enthroned Christ carries out his rule...
-Government serves Christ's kingdom rule; this is its purpose.
-And Christians' purpose in politics should be to advance the kingdom of God—to make it more real, more tangible, more present."
-He has described as "heresy" the idea that people should be free to "choose your own meaning, define your own values, emancipate yourself from God by creating your own self".
-Journalist Katherine Stewart argued in The New York Times that Hawley was a Christian nationalist, and that his attempts to overturn the election were motivated by a desire to save the country from liberalism and hedonism.
-An article on Hawley by author Ian Millhiser is titled "the one man most likely to turn the U.S. into a theocracy".